Somehow, Sofia Vergara and Joe Manganiello have only been married for four years.

 That being said, they don't do everything together.

-For instance, when Eddie Bauer sent Manganiello to Iceland last year to athletically conquer every surface—rock, water, lava, ice, etc.—Vergara sat that one out.
+For instance, when Eddie Bauer sent Manganiello to Iceland in 2017 to athletically conquer every surface—rock, water, lava, ice, etc.—Vergara sat that one out.

 "We're very much opposites attracting," Joe told Jimmy Fallon.
 "You know, like if I want to talk about animal skulls or mountain biking and lava fields or whatever, she'll say things to me like, 'How about I go in my closet and I bring back a tray of my earrings, and I talk to you about them for the next half an hour.'"